-While it is hard to give a general explanation, due to the difference between national laws, music publishers fulfill the roles of promoters, agents and rights holders.
-Again, the situation is improving, both due to globalization, informatization and subsequent standardization on one side, and law changes guided by the Berne Convention on the other.
+While it is hard to give a general explanation, due to the difference between national laws, music publishers fulfil the roles of promoters, agents and rights holders.

 However, most of the musical works not in the public domain are actually controlled by several major music publishers, who are threatened by novelties.
-So, while publicly promoting themselves as revolutionary, they are purposefully slowing the progress and natural decentralization.
+While publicly promoting themselves as “modern”, “novel” or even “revolutionary”, they are purposefully slowing the progress and natural decentralization.

-While there is a respectable number of companies developing truly novel solutions, most notably based on blockchain technologies, there is almost no linking technology between them and current processes.
-This is where our tools come in, but that is a subject for another time.
+There is a respectable number of companies developing truly novel solutions, most notably based on blockchain technologies, but the linking technologies between them and current processes are still missing.
+This is where many of our tools and services come in.
+However, that is a subject for another time.